 Bankruptcy You Say?

-Something else that tests my patience, is when I hear that someone filed a bankruptcy on say $15,000 of credit card debt, but upon examination I can see that a proposal to their creditors would have cost them the same money as a bankruptcy, yet forgo some of the challenges and potential future challenges with filing a bankruptcy.
+Something else that tests my patience, is when I hear that someone filed bankruptcy on say $15,000 of credit card debt, but upon examination, I can see that a proposal to their creditors would have cost them the same money as a bankruptcy, yet forgo some of the challenges and potential future challenges with filing bankruptcy.

 Myth: Bankruptcy is the easy way out:

 I hear people say to me almost daily “I’m just going to file bankruptcy, it’s easier.”
 I understand what they are saying, however, in most cases the individual making this statement is making a presumptuous determination at best.

 I also hear people say; well I need to get out of debt but I don’t want to file a bankruptcy.
 To which I respond, “I agree, bankruptcy may not be a good option for you, but do you know why it is not a good option?”

 You see, when we meet with people and look at all the options available to them in order to get out from under the overwhelming burden of debt, bankruptcy is just one of the options we go over with them, and we do so in relatively robust detail.
 The reasons that we go over what a bankruptcy would look like are:

 1. We are obligated to explain all options to our client (Of course this is a good thing).